hubner-lab/GWANN/README.md

   -S, --SNPs INTEGER    Number of SNP sites to be randomly sampled per simulation
                         [required]
   -b, --batch INTEGER   Batch size
-  -r, --ratio FLOAT     Train / eval ratio
+  -l, --lrate float     learning rate for the model -r, --ratio FLOAT     Train/Test ratio
   -w, --width INTEGER   Image width must be a divisor of the number of
                         individuals
   --path TEXT           Path to the simulated data  [required]